bbc/gnl-kandl-isite-tool/README.md

 To upload the amended Study Guide list files to the test environment:

     $ ruby -I. ./app/upload.rb -e test -p education -f sg-study-guide-list

-## The Templates

-There are XML and XSLT files located in the templates directory:

-    $ cd app/templates

-Each file is named after the iSite2 'File type Id', in the admin section.

-#### The XML Template

-The XML file is present to show how the XML was structured when the XSLT was created.
-Then if the XML is changed, the new XML can be added in and it'll highlight what changes need to be made in the XSLT.

-#### The XSL Template

-The XSLT files are self explanatory.
-If creating a new XSLT then do look at how the existing XSLT documents are setting their namespaces.